sreachtools/SReachTools/README.md

           patternsearch)
         - `particle-open`: Particle filter approach (mixed-integer linear program approach)
-    - **Affine controller synthesis** (admissible controller with chance constrained input bounds with maximum safety probability)
+    - **Affine controller synthesis** using `SReachPoint` (admissible controller with chance constrained input bounds with maximum safety probability):
         - `chance-affine`: Chance constraint formulation solved via difference-of-convex programming
-    - **Stochastic reach set computation** (set of initial states from which an admissible controller exists such that the probability of safety is above a given threshold)
+    - **Stochastic reach set computation** using `SReachSet` (set of initial states from which an admissible controller exists such that the probability of safety is above a given threshold):
         - `chance-open`: Chance constraint-based under-approximation
         - `genzps-open`: Fourier transforms-based under-approximation
         - `lag-over/lag-under`: Lagrangian methods-based over- and
           under-approximation
- - **Forward stochastic reachability** (characterizing the stochasticity of the state at a future time of interest)
+ - **Forward stochastic reachability** using `SReachFwd` (characterizing the stochasticity of the state at a future time of interest):
       - `state-stoch/concat-stoch`: Stochasticity of the state or the concatenated state vector
       - `state-prob/concat-prob`: Probability of the state or the concatenated